howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 ![[fig02black.jpg]]

-**Figure 2 – The end of the experiment for the observer of the second spacecraft from the point of view of relativity theory**
+**Figure 2 – The end of the experiment for the observer of the second spacecraft from the point of view of the theory of relativity**

 In Figure 2, the length A'B is the directly visible length of the ruler from the point of view of relativity theory for the observer of the second spacecraft.
 A'B < AB.